 The new research conducted by Roger Ibbotson and his team echoes that same belief: FIA’s can help control equity market and longevity risk and have the potential to outperform bonds in the very near future.

-Ibbotson ‘s white paper indicates that given dramatic market changes a conventional approach which sees the majority of investors de-risking portfolios and moving into bonds as they approach retirement may no longer be accomplished using bonds.
+Ibbotson ‘s white paper indicates that given dramatic market changes, a conventional approach that sees the majority of investors de-risking portfolios and moving into bonds as they approach retirement may no longer be accomplished using bonds.
 FIA’s need to be reconsidered by financial advisors and their pre-retiree clients as perhaps the better choice.

 According to Professor Ibbotson, FIA’s offer a more attractive, tailored risk profile than do bonds.
 They can capture some of the growth offered by stocks while lowering overall market risk.

 Ibbotson’s data, which considered interest rates, dividend rates, and historical volatility, drew many interesting conclusions, including:

 • Bond investors are unlikely to see as high returns from capital gains in the next ten years as they have seen in the past years.
 Ibbotson says that if interest rates rise, we could see capital losses.

 • Had they been uncapped, FIA’s would have outperformed bonds on an annualized basis for the past 90 years!